-The past five decades have witnessed a dramatic acceleration of computer evolution to one-billion-transistor chips, able (during 2011) to collectively execute up to 20 petaFLOPS (20 x 1015 Floating point Operations Per Second) when configured into a massively parallel processing supercomputer architecture.
+The past five decades have witnessed a dramatic acceleration of computer evolution to multi-billion-transistor chips, able to collectively execute multi exaOPS (multi 1018 operations per second) when configured into a massively parallel processing supercomputer architecture.
 However, even today’s fastest supercomputers are ultimately classically-constrained, energy-inefficient sequential processors, both at component and system levels.

 ‘Moore’s law’—the doubling of transistors on chip every 18 months—has propelled classical (non-quantum) computing evolution for the past half century.
 During the past three decades, Dennard scaling enabled more, faster, and increasingly energy-efficient transistors and applications with each succeeding processor generation.

-A growing failure of Dennard scaling and Moore’s law, to which the shift to multicore since 2005 was partially a response, is showing signs of limiting multicore as well.
+A growing failure of Dennard scaling and Moore’s law, to which the shift to multicore since 2005 was partially a response, has shown signs of limiting multicore as well.
 Contributing factors to the collapse of classical exponential scaling include power and parallelism constraints encountered at small dimensions, ‘dark silicon’, and sequential processing bottlenecks.

 Continuing exponential improvements in classical processor speed, memory and integration under Dennard scaling and ‘Moore’s law’ are not sustainable due to quantum effects.
 Components and circuits today are fabricated and operate at intrinsically quantum mechanical dimensions—the molecular (nano), atomic (ångström), and sub-atomic (pico) scales.

 In order to sufficiently enhance computer and network processing to continually meet worldwide computational and availability demands, the following conditions must be met: